pom421/next-ts-eslint-starter/README.md

-This is an [Next.js](https://nextjs.org/) opinionated starter with ESLint, Prettier, Typescript, Jest, testing-libray enabled.
+This is an [Next.js](https://nextjs.org/) opinionated starter with ESLint, Prettier, Typescript, Jest, testing-libray already configured out of the box.
 All is configured to run in VS Code, with some goodies.

 - absolute imports managed by VS Code, Next and Jest